CMA - EXOSAT/CMA Sources (Unscreened)

 An image was generated for each observation using a particular filter.
 A detection program was used to generate one database entry per source detected above a particular threshold.
-The CMA database contains a list of detected sources, details about those detections, plus the names of the files containing the associated image and lightcurves.
+This catalog contains the list of detected sources, details about those detections, plus the names of the files containing the associated image and lightcurves.
 Since many objects were observed many times, there are multiple entries per object.

 De Korte P.A.J. et al., 1981, Sp.
 Sci.
 Rev., Vol. 30, p.
 495. White N.E. and Peacock A.P.
 1988, in X-ray Astronomy with EXOSAT, [eds.
 N.E.
 White and R. Pallivicini], Memoria S. A. It, p.
 59.